 - Rottnest Island, Western Australia (originally ‘Rottenest Eijland’ as the Dutch thought the Quokkas were rats; hence ‘rat’s nest island’)

-- Anna Johanna Maria “Annita” van Iersel – known as Annita Keating from 1975-1998 and the former wife of Paul Keating, a former Prime Minister of Australia
+- Anna Johanna Maria “Annita” van Iersel: known as Annita Keating from 1975-1998 and the former wife of Paul Keating, former Prime Minister of Australia.

-- Johnny Young (Johnny Benjamin de Jong) – a Dutch-born (Rotterdam) Australian singer
+- Johnny Young (Johnny Benjamin de Jong): a Dutch-born Australian singer hailing from Rotterdam.

 Aussies in Holland